carolinee228/FOSS4G-Access-To-Services/README.md

 print("\nWorkshop complete!
 A new layer has been added to your project.")
 ```

 The `travel_time_results.qml` file can be used to quickly apply a style to the results layer.
+The travel_time_results.qml file can be used to quickly apply a style to the results layer.
+To apply this, right click on the outbound_accessibility_results layer > Properties > Symbology > Style > Load Style > File > Add file > Add the `travel_time_results.qml file` > Load

 ---

-## 🗺️ Exploring Further (Optional Tasks)
+## Exploring Further (Optional Tasks)

 For those who finish early, here are some extra tasks to explore more capabilities of `r5py`.